On the nature of buckling instability in galactic bars: Making pretzels from bananas

 with the values of $\psi$ given in the penultimate column of Table~\ref{properties}.
 The dependence of $\psi$ on the horizontal frequency can be approximated as

 where $f_{\rm p}$, as always, is the pattern speed of the bar.
-The formula makes clear the special significance of $f_x = f_x' = 2 f_{\rm p}$, because $\psi = 0$ for this particular frequency.
-It means that the stellar orbits with frequencies equal to twice the pattern speed of the bar do not get modified after buckling (last row of Table~\ref{properties}).
+The formula makes the special significance of $f_x = f_x' = 2 f_{\rm p}$ clear, because $\psi = 0$ for this particular frequency.
+It means that the stellar orbits with frequencies equal to twice the pattern speed of the bar are not modified after buckling (last row of Table~\ref{properties}).

 The transformation of other stellar orbits after buckling can be understood using 3D Lissajous curves.
 These curves can be parametrized as